matthew-brett/les-pilot/report.md

 # The course

-I combined elements from the resampling book of [@simon1997resampling] and the Berkeley data science course.
+I combined elements from Simon's resampling book [-@simon1997resampling] and the Berkeley data science course.
 All the teaching material after the initial introduction was in the form of interactive Jupyter Notebooks, with the students running the same code as I was, on their own laptops.
 We used real and complete open-access datasets for all the tutorials and exercises.
 These